The properties and value of leather

 About this essay

+The value of an article may be defined as a function of its performance during use, and perceptions of its uniqueness or desirability.
 Leather has a good reputation for durable performance and it is widely perceived as a luxurious material that wears well and ages gracefully.
 The leather manufacturing industry has significant vested interest in supporting its position in the market as a material of high value.

+Synthetic material replacements, many based on fossil fuel and plastics, exist for all leather end-uses and are becoming increasingly competitive.
+Synthetics, made increasingly to look and perform like leather are also favoured by some manufacturers of articles because of cost or consumer sentiment.
 To add to concerns, influential voices in fashion and in animal rights campaign against the use of leather.
 This is unfortunate, as leather can be made sustainably, without undue damage to the environment.

 Confusion in the mind of the consumer can detract from the desirability of leather.
 This essay argues that it is critically important to differentiate leather clearly as a component product of choice.